xen-troops/meta-xt-prod-devel-rcar-gen4/README.md

  - Thin Dom0
  - Driver domain (DomD), which has access to all available hardware
  - Optional generic domain (DomU)
+ - Support for OP-TEE in virtualization mode
+ - ICCOM partitioning demo (proprietary components are required to test the feature)

 The following HW modules were tested and are confirmed to work: